Akintund3/Ciena-SAOS/README.md

 This repository contains different automations tasks (within each folder) on Ciena SAOS:

-  - tacacs_configuration_automation contains: To check, report and if tacacs configuration doesn't exist/not up to date on the saos6/saos8, run/update confuration commands
+  - tacacs_configuration_automation contains: To check, report and if tacacs configuration doesn't exist/not up to date on the Ciena device (SAOS6/SAOS8), run/update confuration commands
   -